colbymchenry/n8n-gcp-firebase/README.md

     - Click "Generate New Private Key"
     - Save the JSON file

- 3. During the `setup.sh` script execution, select "Yes" when asked about Firebase integration
+ 3. During the `main.sh` script execution, select "Yes" when asked about Firebase integration

  4. Enter the Firebase credentials from your service account JSON:
     - Project ID